werf/werf/docs/documentation/_includes/reference/cli/werf_helm_upgrade.md

             allow deletion of new resources created in this upgrade when upgrade fails --create-namespace=false
-            if --install is set, create the release namespace if not present --description=''
+            if --install is set, create the release namespace if not present --dependency-update=false
+            update dependencies if they are missing before installing the chart --description=''
             add a custom description
       --devel=false